 - Friends falling or stepping on your spa cover, when a cover lifter is not used.

 - Bears, who like the piquant and nutty flavor of spa cover foam.

 How to Buy Replacement Spa Cover Foam Core Panels

 If you purchased your spa cover from Hot Tub Works, it’s easy – just call us with some info, and we can pull up the measurements for your previous or current cover.
-If you are not sure where the hot tub cover came from, no problem, we can make new foam panels with a quick measurement of your current, broken or waterlogged foam panels.
+If your cover is not a Hot Tub Works cover, we don’t offer the service, as we have no way of fitting your vinyl bag exactly.